Stamkos scores go-ahead goal late, Lightning beat Sabres 5-3

 BUFFALO, N.Y.
+(AP) — For the second game in a row, the Tampa Bay Lightning started off slow.
+And once again, they rallied for a win.

-(AP) — Steven Stamkos scored the tiebreaking goal with 5:16 remaining to lead the Tampa Bay Lightning to a 5-3 win over the Buffalo Sabres on Saturday night.
+Steven Stamkos scored the tiebreaking goal with 5:16 remaining to lead the Lightning to a 5-3 win over the Buffalo Sabres on Saturday night.
+It followed a similar performance in the team’s 3-1 win over Carolina on Thursday.

+“For the first period and a half I didn’t think we had it, that’s another slow start,” Stamkos said.
+“We need to correct some things there.
+But this group this year, it just feels different.
+Just finding that we’re confident we’re going to win.
+We found a way.”

-Nikita Kucherov, Brayden Point, Ondrej Palat and Ryan Callahan also scored for the Lightning, who have won 18 of their last 20.
+Nikita Kucherov, Brayden Point, Ondrej Palat and Ryan Callahan also scored for to help the Lightning win for the 18th time in 20 games and improve to 35-8-2.
 Louis Domingue stopped 30 shots.

+The teams traded goals in each period before Tampa Bay took charge late.

+The game-winner came off a drop-pass by Kucherov, the NHL’s leading scorer.
+Stamkos then ripped a hard shot to the blocker side to put the Lightning up for good.
+Ryan Callahan then added some insurance with 1:19 remaining to make it 5-3.

-Sam Reinhart, Tage Thompson and Marco Scandella had the goals for Buffalo, which lost for the second straight night.
+Sam Reinhart, Tage Thompson and Marco Scandella scored for Buffalo, which lost for the second straight night.
 Linus Ullmark finished with 25 saves.

+“I thought we worked hard,” Sabres captain Jack Eichel said.
+“Obviously we didn’t get the outcome we wanted.
+I thought there was a lot of good there for us.”

 Scandella gave Buffalo a 3-2 lead at 5:54 of the third, chipping home a pass from Jason Pominville from close range.